 Also known as increased intestinal permeability, it’s a condition in which gaps in your intestinal walls start to loosen.
-This allows larger substances, such as bacteria, toxins and undigested food particles, to pass across the intestinal walls into your bloodstream.
+This makes it easier for larger substances, such as bacteria, toxins, and undigested food particles, to pass across the intestinal walls into your bloodstream.

-Studies have shown that increased intestinal permeability may be connected to several chronic and autoimmune diseases like type 1 diabetes and celiac disease.
+Studies have associated increased intestinal permeability with several chronic and autoimmune diseases, including type 1 diabetes and celiac disease.

-This article takes a look at leaky gut syndrome and its causes.
-It also includes a list of foods that aid digestive health and a sample meal plan for one week.
+This article takes a close look at leaky gut and its causes.
+It also includes a list of foods that aid digestive health and a 1-week sample meal plan.

-Leaky gut syndrome is a condition that affects your digestive system.
+Leaky gut syndrome is a proposed condition caused by increased intestinal permeability.

-The digestive system consists of many organs that collectively break down food, absorb nutrients and water and remove waste products.
-It also acts as a barrier between your gut and bloodstream to prevent harmful substances from entering your body (1, 2).
+The digestive system consists of many organs that collectively break down food, absorb nutrients and water, and remove waste products.
+Your intestinal lining acts as a barrier between your gut and bloodstream to prevent potentially harmful substances from entering your body (

-Most nutrient and water absorption occurs in your intestines.
+Nutrient and water absorption mostly occurs in your intestines.
 Your intestines have tight junctions, or small gaps, that allow nutrients and water to pass into your bloodstream.

 How easily substances pass across the intestinal walls is known as intestinal permeability.

-In leaky gut syndrome, these tight junctions loosen, potentially allowing harmful substances like bacteria, toxins and undigested food particles to enter your bloodstream.
+Certain health conditions cause these tight junctions to loosen, potentially allowing harmful substances like bacteria, toxins, and undigested food particles to enter your bloodstream.

-On the other hand, many alternative practitioners believe leaky gut syndrome is linked to various conditions, including autoimmune diseases, migraines, autism, food sensitivities, skin conditions, brain fog and chronic fatigue.
+They believe leaky gut leads to various conditions, including autoimmune diseases, migraines, autism, food sensitivities, skin conditions, brain fog, and chronic fatigue.

-Increased intestinal permeability exists and occurs alongside many diseases.
-However, it’s not clear if it’s a symptom or underlying cause of chronic disease (4).
+Although increased intestinal permeability exists and occurs alongside many diseases, it’s not clear if it’s a symptom or underlying cause of chronic disease (

-Summary Leaky gut syndrome, or increased intestinal permeability, occurs when the tight junctions of your intestinal walls loosen.
-This may allow harmful substances, such as bacteria, toxins and undigested food particles, to pass into your bloodstream.
+Leaky gut, or increased intestinal permeability, occurs when the tight junctions of your intestinal walls loosen.
+This may allow harmful substances, such as bacteria, toxins, and undigested food particles, to pass into your bloodstream.

 However, increased intestinal permeability is well known and occurs alongside several chronic diseases, including celiac disease and type 1 diabetes (5).

-Two factors may stimulate higher zonulin levels — bacteria and gluten (8).
+Two factors are known to stimulate higher zonulin levels in certain individuals — bacteria and gluten (

 However, research in healthy adults and those with non-celiac gluten sensitivity shows mixed results.
-While test-tube studies have found that gluten can increase intestinal permeability, human-based studies have not had the same effect (10, 11, 12).
+While test-tube studies have found that gluten can increase intestinal permeability, human-based studies have not observed the same effect (

 Aside from zonulin, other factors can also increase intestinal permeability.

-Research shows that higher levels of inflammatory mediators, such as tumor necrosis factor (TNF) and interleukin 13 (IL-13), or the long-term use of non-steroidal anti-inflammatory drugs (NSAIDS), such as aspirin and ibuprofen, may increase intestinal permeability (13, 14, 15, 16).
+Research shows that higher levels of inflammatory mediators, such as tumor necrosis factor (TNF) and interleukin 13 (IL-13), or the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen, may increase intestinal permeability (

 As leaky gut syndrome isn’t an official medical diagnosis, there is no recommended treatment.

-Yet, you can do plenty of things to improve your digestive health.
+Yet, you can do plenty of things to improve your general digestive health.

 One is to eat a diet rich in foods that aid the growth of beneficial gut bacteria.
-An unhealthy collection of gut bacteria has been linked to poor health outcomes, including chronic inflammation, cancers, heart disease and type 2 diabetes (18).
+An unhealthy collection of gut bacteria has been linked to poor health outcomes, including chronic inflammation, cancers, heart disease, and type 2 diabetes (

 The following foods are great options for improving your digestive health:

-- Vegetables: Broccoli, Brussels sprouts, cabbage, arugula, carrots, kale, eggplant, beetroot, Swiss chard, spinach, ginger, mushrooms and zucchini.
+- Vegetables: broccoli, Brussels sprouts, cabbage, arugula, carrots, kale, beetroot, Swiss chard, spinach, ginger, mushrooms, and zucchini

-- Healthy fats: Avocado, avocado oil, coconut oil and extra virgin olive oil.
+- Healthy fats: avocado, avocado oil, and extra virgin olive oil

-A diet that promotes digestive health should focus on fibrous vegetables, fruits, fermented vegetables, cultured dairy products, healthy fats and lean, unprocessed meats.
+A diet that promotes digestive health should focus on fibrous vegetables, fruits, fermented vegetables, cultured dairy products, healthy fats, and lean, unprocessed meats.

 Avoiding certain foods is equally important for improving your gut health.

-Some foods have been shown to cause inflammation in your body, which may promote the growth of unhealthy gut bacteria linked to many chronic diseases (19).
+Some foods have been shown to cause inflammation in your body, which may promote the growth of unhealthy gut bacteria that are linked to many chronic diseases (

-Avoiding processed junk foods, alcohol, sugary beverages, refined oils and artificial sweeteners may aid the growth of healthy gut bacteria.
+Avoiding processed junk foods, alcohol, sugary beverages, refined oils, and artificial sweeteners may aid the growth of healthy gut bacteria.
 Cutting out foods containing gluten or common stimulants of digestive symptoms may also help.

-Below is a healthy one-week sample menu for improving your digestive health.
+Below is a healthy 1-week sample menu for improving your digestive health.

 It focuses on incorporating foods that promote the growth of healthy gut bacteria while removing foods that are notorious for causing uncomfortable digestive symptoms.